 Betsy has been involved with NW PARC since 2008 when she attended the first meeting in Missoula, Montana.
-In 2013, she became the treasurer for NW PARC, and in 2015 took over the co-chair position behind Denim Jochimsen.
+In 2013, she became the treasurer for NW PARC, and from 2015-2018 served as a co-chair

 Betsy’s interest in these species goes back to the early 1990s when she conducted surveys for western pond turtles and terrestrial salamanders on the Siskiyou National Forest in southern Oregon.
 She’s worked for the Forest Service since 1986 (excepting a tour in the Peace Corps and a few years taken off to do some writing), and being an agency biologist often means knowing just a little bit about many species, a fact that makes for an interesting and varied career.
 Betsy has worked with spotted owls, marbled murrelets, forest carnivores, such as martens and fishers, bald eagles, and, of course, many species of herpetofauna.
 Amphibians and reptiles, with their extraordinary lives underground (eg. ensatinas), or in the forest canopy (arboreal salamander), or on both land and water (many species), make them endlessly fascinating.
 This diversity also presents challenges for conservation, as their needs encompass having both riparian and terrestrial habitats that are clean and free from disturbance.
 Amphibians and reptiles also aren’t generally species that most people gravitate toward naturally, so making the public curious and concerned about them is a great task for a wildlife biologist.

 In Betsy’s spare time, she writes about the natural world and American history and has published articles in American Forests and various literary journals.